-Eagle Point middle School provides special services for struggling pupils.
+Shady Cove School provides special services for struggling pupils.
 Parents of eligible students are encouraged to become involved in the school's Title IA program efforts.
 Annual Title IA meetings will be held to inform parents of the school's participation in and requirements of Title IA.